thuml/PAN/README.md

 @inproceedings{PAN_20,
   title={Progressive Adversarial Networks for Fine-Grained Domain Adaptation},
-  author={Wang, Sinan and Chen, Xinyang and Wang, Yunbo and Long, Mingsheng and Wang, Jianmin}, booktitle={ The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, pages={9213-9222}, year={2020}
+  author={Wang, Sinan and Chen, Xinyang and Wang, Yunbo and Long, Mingsheng and Wang, Jianmin}, booktitle={The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, pages={9213-9222}, year={2020}
 }